Piyuzh77/Piyuzh77/README.md

 ## Who Am I?

-I'm a passionate developer and tech enthusiast with a knack for solving complex problems and building innovative solutions.
-When I'm not coding, you can find me exploring cutting-edge technologies or mentoring aspiring developers.
+I'm a passionate Java developer with a knack for building robust Spring Boot applications.
+When I'm not coding, you can find me exploring cloud platforms or mentoring aspiring developers.

 ### Fun Facts:

-- I once solved a bug in under 5 minutes during a coding challenge
+- I once deployed a Spring Boot app to AWS in under 30 minutes
-- My favorite programming language is Java (but I'm learning Kotlin too!)
+- My favorite programming language is Java (of course!)
-- I can recite the entire script of "The Matrix" backwards
+- I can explain the difference between AWS, Azure, and GCP in under 60 seconds

 ## What Do I Do?

-As a full-stack developer specializing in web applications, I bring together front-end flair and back-end brains to craft seamless digital experiences.
+As a full-stack developer specializing in Spring Boot applications, I bring together efficient backend logic and scalable cloud deployments to craft powerful digital solutions.
 My expertise spans:

-- Front-end: React, Angular, Bootstrap
+- Backend: Spring Boot, Java
-- Back-end: Spring Boot, Node.js, Express
+- Frontend: React, Angular
 - Databases: MySQL, PostgreSQL
-- Cloud Platforms: AWS, Google Cloud, Azure
+- Cloud Platforms: AWS, Azure, Google Cloud

 ## Let's Connect!